Legionnaires Disease

 Occurrence in the United States

 Prevalence reports for Legionella have increased with time, likely due to the availability of more effective testing modalities.
-However, it is also possible that Legionella infections are increasing in frequency for environmental, population-based, or behavioral reasons.
+However, it also is possible that Legionella infections are increasing in frequency for environmental, population-based, or behavioral reasons.

 International occurrence

-LD is thought to occur worldwide and to be the cause of 2-15% of all CAP cases that require hospitalization.
+Legionnaires disease is thought to occur worldwide and to be the cause of 2-15% of all CAP cases that require hospitalization.
 Outbreaks have been recognized throughout North America, Africa, Australia, Europe, and South America.

 Sex- and age-related demographics

 Men have a greater risk of acquiring L pneumophila infection.
 Older age is another risk factor; the weighted mean age for patients with LD is 52.7 years, with increasing incidence until age 79 years.
-Mortality rates are also higher in older patients.
+Mortality rates also are higher in older patients.
 The incidence of LD in persons younger than 35 years is less than 0.1 cases per 100,000 people.

 Prognosis

 Progressive respiratory failure is the most common cause of death in patients with Legionella pneumonia.
 However, the mortality rate depends on the comorbid conditions of the patient, as well as on the choice and timeliness of antibiotics administration.
-The site of acquisition (eg, nosocomial, community-acquired) may also affect the outcome.
+The site of acquisition (eg, nosocomial, community-acquired) also may affect the outcome.

 Complications